2013 South Korea cyberattack: June

-The June 25 cyber terror is an information leak that occurred on June 25, 2013 that targeted Cheongwadae and other institutions.
-The hacker that caused this incident admitted that the information of 2.5 million Saenuri Party members, 300 thousand soldiers, 100 thousand Cheongwadae homepage users and 40 thousand United States Forces Korea members.
+The June 25 cyber terror is an information leak that occurred on June 25, 2013, that targeted Cheongwadae and other institutions.
+The hacker that caused this incident admitted that the information of 2.5 million Saenuri Party members, 300 000 soldiers, 100 000 Cheongwadae homepage users and 40 000 United States Forces Korea members had been leaked.
 There were apparent hacking attacks on government websites.
 The incident happened on the 63rd anniversary of the start of the 1950-53 Korean War, which was a war that divided the Korean peninsula.
 Since the Blue House’s website was hacked, the personal information of a total of 220,000 people, including 100,000 ordinary citizens and 20,000 military personnel, using the “Cheong Wa Dae” website were hacked.
 The website of the office for Government Policy Co-ordination and some media servers were affected as well.

 While multiple attacks were organized by multiple perpetrators, one of the distributed denial-of-service (DDoS) attacks against the South Korean government websites were directly linked to the “DarkSeoul” gang and Trojan.Castov.
 Malware related to the attack is called "DarkSeoul" in the computer world and was first identified in 2012.
 It has contributed to multiple previous high-profile attacks against South Korea.